Anatomy-XNet: An Anatomy Aware Convolutional Neural Network for Thoracic Disease Classification in Chest X-rays: Methodology

 Two additional losses, adversarial and cycle consistency losses, are incorporated to exploit unannotated CXR images.
-We use the adversarial losses to train the generators and discriminators in a competing fashion and help the generators produce realistic CXR images and anatomy segmentation masks.
-Suppose that $D_M(\boldsymbol{\theta})$ is the predicted probability that segmentation masks $\boldsymbol{\theta}$ correspond to an annotated CXR's segmentation mask.
+We use the adversarial losses to train the generators and discriminators in a competing fashion and help the generators produce realistic CXR image and anatomy segmentation mask.
+Suppose that $D_M(\boldsymbol{\theta})$ is the predicted probability that segmentation mask $\boldsymbol{\theta}$ correspond to an annotated CXR's segmentation mask.
 We define the adversarial loss for $D_M$ as,

 Let $D_{C}(\boldsymbol{\omega})$ be the predicted probability that a CXR $\boldsymbol{\omega}$ is real.
 We get the adversarial loss for the CXR discriminator by,

 The first cycle consistency loss measures the difference between an unannotated CXR and the regenerated CXR after passing through generators $G_{CM}$ and $G_{MC}$ sequentially.